yasammez/nachricht/README.md

 ### Symbol

 Symbols are prefixed with `#`.
-If they contain a newline, space or one of `\$,="'()#` they are enclosed in double quotes `"` and subject to the same escaping rules as strings.
+If they contain a newline, space or one of `\$,:"'()[]{}#` they are enclosed in double quotes `"` and subject to the same escaping rules as strings.
 A symbol `red` would be represented as `#red` while `red"s` would be represented as `#"red\"s"`.
 Quoting is suspected to be rarely necessary by virtue of most programming languages placing restrictions on which characters can occur in an identifier.

+### Array

+Arrays are enclosed in `[]` and contain values separated by `,`.
+A trailing comma is allowed but not necessary.

-### Key
+### Record

-Keys are suffixed with `=`.
-If they contain a newline, space or one of `\$,="'()#` they are enclosed in double quotes `"` and subject to the same escaping rules as strings.
-A key `version` would be represented as `version=` while `version"s` would be represented as `"version\"s"=`.
+Records are enclosed in `()` with fields being separated by `,`.
+A trailing comma is allowed but not necessary.
+Field keys need to be strings which are usually not quoted.
+If they contain a newline, space or one of `\$,:"'()[]{}#` they are enclosed in double quotes `"` and subject to the same escaping rules as strings.
 Quoting is suspected to be rarely necessary by virtue of most programming languages placing restrictions on which characters can occur in an identifier.
+A colon `:` is used as a separator between the key and the field's value.

-### Container
+### Map

-Containers are enclosed by parentheses `()` and fields within a container are separated by a comma `,`.
-A trailing comma is allowed and will be generated by the reference implementation but it is not necessary.
+Maps are enclosed in `{}` with entries being separated by `,`.
+A trailing comma is allowed but not necessary.
+Entry keys and values are separated by `:`.
+Note that unlike records, string keys in maps act just like normal strings, hence are always required to be quoted.

 ### Example